How is prostate cancer diagnosed?

 Imaging tests to look for prostate cancer spread

-If you are found to have prostate cancer, your doctor will use your digital rectal exam (DRE) results, prostate-specific antigen (PSA) level, and Gleason score to figure out how likely it is that the cancer has spread outside your prostate.
-This information is used to decide if any imaging tests need to be done to look for possible cancer spread in the body.
+If you are found to have prostate cancer, your doctor will use your digital rectal exam (DRE) results, prostate-specific antigen (PSA) level, and Gleason score from the biopsy to figure out how likely it is that the cancer has spread outside your prostate.
+This information is used to decide if any imaging tests need to be done to look for possible cancer spread.
 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.

 Men with a normal DRE result, a low PSA, and a low Gleason score may not need any other tests because the chance that the cancer has spread is so low.